wurenkai/UltraLight-VM-UNet/README.md

 *A. ISIC2017* </br>
 1. Download the ISIC 2017 train dataset from [this](https://challenge.isic-archive.com/data) link and extract both training dataset and ground truth folders inside the `/data/dataset_isic17/`. </br>
-2. Run `Prepare_ISIC2017.py` for data preperation and dividing data to train, validation and test sets. </br>
+2. Run `Prepare_ISIC2017.py` for data preparation and dividing data to train, validation and test sets. </br>

 *B. ISIC2018* </br>
 1. Download the ISIC 2018 train dataset from [this](https://challenge.isic-archive.com/data) link and extract both training dataset and ground truth folders inside the `/data/dataset_isic18/`. </br>
-2. Run `Prepare_ISIC2018.py` for data preperation and dividing data to train, validation and test sets. </br>
+2. Run `Prepare_ISIC2018.py` for data preparation and dividing data to train, validation and test sets. </br>

 *C. PH<sup>2</sup>* </br>
 1. Download the PH<sup>2</sup> dataset from [this](https://www.dropbox.com/s/k88qukc20ljnbuo/PH2Dataset.rar) link and extract both training dataset and ground truth folders inside the `/data/PH2/`. </br>